Understanding and configuring Windows Connection Manager

 Prohibit roaming on mobile broadband networks

 This policy prevents Windows from connecting to mobile broadband networks that are in a roaming state.
 By default, this policy is disabled, and the user may choose to manually connect to a mobile broadband network while roaming or to enable automatically connecting to such a network.
-When enabled, the user cannot choose a roaming mobile broadband network from Connection Manager.
+When this policy is enabled, the user cannot choose a roaming mobile broadband network from Connection Manager.

 When considering which multiple connections to maintain, Windows uses a number of traits to determine the preferred networks.
 This is used only when determining whether to maintain a connection to a given interface, not for routing.
-If a connected interface is not in the process of being soft disconnected, routing is determined by the metric in the routing table.
+If a connected interface is not in the process of being soft-disconnected, routing is determined by the metric in the routing table.
 If the route metric is not specified manually, Windows will automatically assign a route metric based on the link speed of the adapter.

 Windows prioritizes connections in the following order:

 Networks manually connected during the current user session